mercurius-js/cache/README.md

 });
 ```

-**N.B.** This solution invalidates all the cache not only the item that contains the error.
+**N.B.** This solution invalidates the entire cache, not only the item that contains the error.

 ## License